 The interior of the 2021 Nissan Qashqai has significant changes.
 The new horizontal dashboard, repositioned central AC vents, 9-inch NissanConnect floating touchscreen infotainment system, 12.3-inch virtual instrument cluster, and a new 10.8-inch head-up display make the cabin of the all-new Qashqai feel much younger.

 Underpinned by an improved CMF-C platform, the 2021 Nissan Qashqai is the first-ever electrified Qashqai.
 Customers can select between a 12-volt mild hybrid system and the brand’s trademarked e-Power series-hybrid system.
 Nissan has launched the mild-hybrid and plans to release the Qashqai e-Power in 2022.

-The Qashqai is the first e-Power model worldwide to feature the 1.5-liter gasoline engine.
-The Nissan X-Trail e-Power unveiled in April and is to go on sale in Europe next summer features the same system where the power and torque outputs are significantly higher.
+Spy shots indicate that the e-Power variant of the latest Qashqai doesn’t look any different from the mild-hybrid variant, but it’s too early to derive any conclusions about the design.
+Regardless, what’s important in its case is that it is likely to offer a completely different driving experience.
+The Qashqai is the first e-Power model worldwide to feature a 1.5-liter gasoline engine.
+The Nissan X-Trail e-Power unveiled in April 2021 and due in Europe next summer features the same system where the power and torque outputs are significantly higher.

 Nissan Qashqai e-Power specs

 |Aspect||Nissan Qashqai e-Power Specification|

 |Aspect||2021 Nissan Qashqai Specification|